Crane-Mocker/Write-up-CTF/wechall/wechall.md

 In PHP, `echo (int)"string";`, will return `0`.
 And there is no `break;` in case 0 and 1 so it will execute case 2.

 Payload: `?which=solution`

+## Crypto - Transposition I (Crypto, Training)

+oWdnreuf.lY uoc nar ae dht eemssga eaw yebttrew eh nht eelttre sra enic roertco drre .
+Ihtni koy uowlu dilekt  oes eoyrup sawsro don:wh nfhdccmibh.r

+You can see, it looks like "wonderful..."
+The two characters near each other change the position.
+Using `transposition_1.py` to decode, and you can see:
+> Wonderful.
+You can read the message way better when the letters are in correct order.
+I think you would like to see your password now: hfndhccimhbr.

+## Crypto - Substitution I (Crypto, Training)

+As the hint goes, it will be a kind of monoalphabetic cipher.
+Caesar cipher is also a kind of monoalphabetic cipher.It is a substitution cipher in which for a given key, the cipher alphabet for each plain alphabet is fixed throughout the encryption process.
+So the letters will have the certain frequency.(But truely, I failed by doing so)

+QH ZSP RABFLSZH LEO HEG DRU TPRO ZSFY BH VTFPUO F RB FBKTPYYPO CPTH JPAA OEUP HEGT YEAGZFEU WPH FY RTBBQDOAFOAV ZSFY AFZZAP DSRAAPULP JRY UEZ ZEE SRTO JRY FZ
+`F RB`,the format looks like `I AM`
+Using quipquip.com and `RB=AM`as clue
+The plaintext is `BY THE ALMIGHTY GOD YOU CAN READ THIS MY FRIEND I AM IMPRESSED VERY WELL DONE YOUR SOLUTION KEY IS ARMMBCDLIDLF THIS LITTLE CHALLENGE WAS NOT TOO HARD WAS IT`

+Here is a detailed [wp](http://m.blog.naver.com/dual5651/60131688181) by a korean.